javierbrea/cypress-localstorage-commands/README.md

 });
 ```

 > Note the usage of `beforeEach` and `afterEach` for preserving `localStorage` between all tests.
-Also `clearLocalStorageSnapshot` is used in the `before` statement to avoid possible conflicts with other test files preserving localStorage.
+Also `cy.clearLocalStorageSnapshot` is used in the `before` statement to avoid possible conflicts with other test files preserving localStorage.

 #### localStorage assertions